nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### <a id=""></a> Storage

-The storage stores the exact add command of budget and expenditures into the text file containing in the current ArrayList.
-The reason it is implemented in this manner is that we could reuse code that have been written for adding of budget and expenditures directly when loading from storage.
+The storage stores the exact `add` command of budget, expenditures and loan into the text file containing in the current AllRecordList.
+The reason it is implemented in this manner is so that we could reuse code that have been written for adding of budget and expenditures directly when loading from storage.

 Everytime a deleted, edit or add command is called, the txt file is automatically wiped and re-written